TeemuKoivisto/react-seo-meta-tags/README.md

 In the previous example the inheritance of the properties goes like this: `website < blogPost < facebook | twitter`.
 So if the same property (eg image) is specified in blogPost and facebook, the facebook object's property will be the one used in its respective tag (og:image in this case).

-The properties are perhaps a little weirdly made, the `site` property of the website is required for some of the blogPost's meta tags.
+The API for the properties is still in flux.
+The `site` property of the website is required for blogPost's `mainEntityOfPage` (canonicalUrl).
+Did I mention PRs are welcomed?
+So to get the most of the properties, provide website with `site` property, then blogPost with all properties.
+For facebook and twitter you can customize the image sizes or titles as they appear when the post is shared.

 # API